Official-MoonDao/documentation/MoonDAO/docs/index.md

 ---
 tags: docs/onboarding
 title: Introduction
-description: MoonDAO is accelerating our multiplanetary future with an open platform to fund, collaborate, and compete on challenges that get us closer to a lunar settlement.
+description: 🚀🌕 MoonDAO is an international collective of people united by the mission of decentralizing access to space research and exploration.
 sidebar_position: 1
 slug: /
 ---